Break bad habits and establish good habits in playing guitar.

 Practice makes it permanent.
 The process of repetition will eventually become a habit and result in a natural action.
 Our actions should be taken with careful thought because this will greatly affect our output in playing guitar.

 10 Bad Habits To Break In Playing Guitar!

 - Not learning music theory

-As mentioned, skipping the fundamentals will not help.
+As mentioned, skipping the fundamentals of music theory will not help.
 Though you might feel it’s unnecessary and you want to start learning to play a song right away.
 I tell you, it’s not that complicated because it’s just a review from what our music teachers taught us since grade school.

 - Playing without warming up

 Just like any physical activity or when singing, warming up is vital.
 Guitarists are definitely not exempted so it will not hurt your fingers or arm.

 - Bad posture when playing the guitar